Bounded Languages Described by GF(2)-grammars: Subsets of a*b*c* through Algebraic Expressions

-By looking more closely at the transitions of automaton $M$, we can see that any string that makes $M$ go from $q_a$ to $q_c$ is from $a^* b^* c^*$, any string that makes $M$ go from $q_b$ to $q_c$ is from $b^* c^*$, et cetera.
-In particular, in all new ``normal'' rules GF(2)-concatenations coincide with corresponding commutative GF(2)-concatenations, because the letters $a$, $b$ and $c$ appear in that exact order in the words.
+By looking more closely at the transitions of the automaton $M$, we can see that any string that makes $M$ go from $q_a$ to $q_c$ is from $a^* b^* c^+$, any string that makes $M$ go from $q_b$ to $q_c$ is from $b^* c^+$, et cetera.
+In particular, in all new ``normal'' rules GF(2)-concatenations happen ``in the correct order''.

 As already mentioned, most of the new rules are not interesting, because we already know, how the languages $L(C_{a \to a})$, $L(C_{a \to b})$, $L(C_{b \to b})$, $L(C_{b \to c})$ and $L(C_{c \to c})$ look like.
 More specifically, the corresponding formal power series match algeebraic expressions $\A$, $\dfrac{\sum \A\B}{\poly(a, b)}$, $\B$, $\dfrac{\sum \B\C}{\poly(b, c)}$ and $\C$ respectively.